OctopusDeploy/docs/docs/how-to/use-iis-as-reverse-proxy.md

 ## Configure URLRewrite

 :::success
-After installing URLRewrite and ARR, you may need to restart IIS and/or the IIS Management Console to ensure that the URLRewite icon appears correctly
+After installing URLRewrite and ARR, you may need to restart IIS and/or the IIS Management Console to ensure that the URLRewrite icon appears correctly
 :::

 Open the IIS Management Console (`inetmgr.exe`).